furgerf/304cr-assignment-1/DESCRIPTION.md

 which are connected by `Edge`s.

 ### Map
 The `Map` class can be considered a wrapper around the actual data which is accessible via its `Graph`-property.
-Its main purpose is to regulate access to the map; that is offer methods that can read or write certain properties.
+Its main purpose is to regulate access to the map; that is, to offer methods that can read or write certain properties.

 Furthermore, this class
 offers several events that are triggered when parts of the `Map` change.